 High School/Club: Played for the Chico Rooks of the Men’s Premier Soccer League in 2004 … Named an MPSL All-Star and Rooks MVP after leading team with 17 goals and 10 assists … Starred at De La Salle High School in Concord, Calif. … Helped De La Salle to 2001 North Coast Section title … Played his club soccer for Diablo Valley Soccer Club and Danville Mustang Soccer Association.

-Personal: Married Lindsay prior to the 2009 season … Father, John Wondolowski, is San Ramon Valley High School assistant soccer coach … Younger brother, Stephen, was a reserve on the Dynamo’s MLS Cup championship team in 2007, was also a teammate in 2008, and is currently a coach in the Earthquakes Youth Academy … Offered a track scholarship to UCLA … Favorite type of music is hip hop … Favorite athlete growing up was Michael Jordan.
+Personal: Married Lindsay prior to the 2009 season … Father, John Wondolowski, is San Ramon Valley High School assistant soccer coach … Younger brother, Stephen, was a reserve on the Dynamo’s MLS Cup championship team in 2007 and was also a teammate in 2008 … Offered a track scholarship to UCLA … Favorite type of music is hip hop … Favorite athlete growing up was Michael Jordan.